Shame (Brad album)

 Shame is the debut studio album by the American rock band Brad.
 It was released on April 27, 1993, through Epic Records.

-Overview
+Recording

 Brad formed officially in 1992, although the band members had been playing together for a long time before that.
 The band originally wanted to go by the name Shame, but the name was already taken by a band featuring musician Brad Wilson.
 Instead, the band took the name Brad and decided to name their debut album Shame.

 The album was recorded in October 1992 in roughly 20 days at Avast Recording Co. in Seattle, Washington.
 Many tracks are taken from in-studio jam sessions.
 The band members produced the album themselves.
 The album was mixed by Brendan O'Brien.
 The album's cover art was provided by Seattle's Crocodile Cafe.